ckeditor/ckeditor5/docs/installation/getting-started/quick-start-other.md

 ```

 <info-box hint>
-	If you don't have the build script, learn more about {@link installation/plugins/installing-plugins#building-a-project building a project}.
+	If you don't have the build script, learn more about {@link installation/plugins/installing-plugins#building-an-editor building an editor}.
 </info-box>

 ### Running the editor